Gbukaa/security_week/hello-cloud-world/specification.md

 So by now you should have a working Express project that you should have tested in your local machine.
 Awesome!

 :pencil2: Now, in your groups, it's time to diagram!

-Create a timeline diagram that should include (starting with your Express app and finishing with the Cloud :cloud:) the different technologies and tools that are part of your project.
+Create a timeline diagram that should include the different technologies and tools that are part of your project this week.
+You should start from the app you are developing and finish with the Cloud :cloud:

 Add the missing pieces in between to create the full picture:
 - Are you thinking of pushing this local project to GitHub repository?
 Why or why not?